Cinezaster/svg2gcode4lasers/README.md

 # svg2gcode4lasers
 Create gCode for laserEngravers based on Grbl from svg files

+## Goal
+Create free software that enables DIY laser engraver builders to easily convert their images to gcode.
+This software must be open and online running inbrowser following the philosophy of other platforms like <a href="http://www.chilipeppr.com/grbl" target="_blank">chilipeppr</a>.

 ## Concept
 - [ ] upload svg images
 - [ ] drag, scale and rotate the image